Mind the Style Gap: Meta-Evaluation of Style and Attribute Transfer Metrics: Limitations

 \section{Limitations}

-In evaluating style transfer, many different metrics are used for content preservation, which is why there is a need for standardization \cite{ostheimer-etal-2023-call}.
-We are limited in the number of metrics we test, but we do test the more widely used ones, as well as metrics of different types: lexical similarity, semantic similarity, fact-based, and LLMs conditioned on style shift.
+In evaluating style transfer, many different metrics are used for content preservation, leading to a need for standardization \cite{ostheimer-etal-2023-call}.
+While there are more metrics we could have tested, we do test the more widely used ones, as well as metrics of different types: lexical similarity, semantic similarity, fact-based, and LLMs conditioned on style shift (style-aware).
+Especially for testing LLMs within the LLM-as-a-Judge paradigm, our work is limited to testing one prompting approach, as our main focus has been to establish better meta-evaluation practices regarding content preservation in style transfer.
+We refer to a survey of different trends in the LLM-as-Judge paradigm in \cite{li2024generation}.
+We provide general recommendations on metrics over a large variety of rewriting tasks; however, specific tasks may have specific requirements that are not covered in this paper.
+In this paper, we have not covered the evaluation of `fluency' in rewrites, but mainly focused in-depth on content preservation and partly on style strength.

-In our paper, we limit our scope to mainly content preservation and some aspects of style strength.
-Hence, we do not examine fluency; we leave this dimension about judging whether a text is natural and fluent, because it is not specific to the style transfer task.
-Evaluating whether a text is fluent does not, in our opinion, have to be conditioned on the source sentence or on the task.

-We posit, as others in the field have, that in evaluation of content preservation, the style shift must be taken into account.
-On the other hand, it is not necessarily wrong to consider that a more radical style shift also hurts content preservation.
-However, it should be weighted less than an actual shift in content unrelated to the style change.